 Hello, and welcome to my blog!

-If you’d like to contact me, please don’t hesitate to comment directly on one of my posts.
-Alternately, you can also tweet to me @KenLWrites.
-I can also be reached via email at email@example.com.
+If you’d like to contact me, please don’t hesitate to comment directly on one of my posts, tweet to me @KenLWrites, or email me at firstname.lastname@example.org.

 For more about me, please view my resumé: Mathis (Ken) Lohatepanont Resume